 Due to the nature of online banking, there are some distinct advantages that online banks can offer over traditional banks.
 Here are a few:

 Of course, making the switch to online banking presents some challenges as well, although they are minor.
 Here are a few disadvantages of online banks:

 Finding The Highest Yield

-If your goal is only to have the highest yielding products, then check out this list:
+If your goal is only to have the highest yielding products, then check out this article of high yield savings accounts or this list:

 The Best Online Banks

-Below, we’ve put together a breakdown of some of the best online banks.
+In addition to our top 3 listed above, we’ve put together a breakdown of some of our other best online banks.
 Make sure you check out each one based on your situation.
 Our favorites include Aspiration and USAA.

 American Express Bank

 American Express Bank provides online banking customers with access to online savings accounts and CDs through the American Express Personal Savings online bank.
 There are no monthly fees or minimums associated with the online savings account.
 The account links with up to 3 of your current bank accounts, so there is no need to completely switch banks.
 Check out our full American Express Savings Bank review.